secretuniversity/logmein-vuejs-box/app/tutorial/guide.md

 ```
 </details>

-> **What is ed25519?**
->
-> TBC

 > **Why did we need so many steps?**
 >
 > The generate_keypair function involved two separate things: generating a random number and creating an ed25519 keypair.
+Let's discuss each one:

+> **What are the steps required to generate random numbers?**
 >
 > Random number generation is a complex topic, and often vulnerable in a blockchain context.
 In general, generating random numbers involves two steps.
-Collecting entropy, and running a deterministic random byte generator (?).
-TBC
+Collecting entropy, and running a deterministic random bit generator (DRBG), also known as a pseudorandom number generator (PRNG).
+The entropy is the reason that the random output changes.
+Greater entropy results in greater unpredictability.
+A good source of entropy is high unpredictable.
+For example, quantum fluctuations or radioactive decay are very good sources of entropy.
+On the other extreme, using a constant (not matter how large the number) as the entropy will result in the same "random" output every time.
 >
+> In general it is better to collect entropy sources from the "analog" world.
+In Web2 implementations, random number generators often use inputs from hardware such as temperature or vibration frequency of the computer cooling fan as entropy input.
+In the blockchain world, unfortunately, things are deterministic and isolated from the analog world, which poses a challenge in finding entropy sources.
+>
+> In our contract, we use a user provided input, combined with the old prng seed, some block time and height information as our entropy.
+All these result in a new prng seed.
+It is not ideal, but good enough in our situation.
+>
+> Once we collect our entropy, we run the new prng seed through a DRBG.
+A DRBG is, as its name suggests, a deterministic algorithm.
+The purposes is not to create randomness (that's the entropy's job), but instead to ensure the output has desirable properties for a random number generator.
+For example, it should be close to impossible for an attacker to gain an advantage in guessing future outputs based on the sequence of previous outputs.
+Another example is a DRBG should (normally) produce a uniformly distributed output over the possible range.
+>
+> In our code, we use ChaCha20, which is a type of DRBG called a stream cipher.
+ChaCha is often used because it has good performance, suitable for cryptographic applications, has broad adoption, and has no patents.

+> **What is ed25519?**
-> ed25519 TBC
+>
+> ed25519 is a signature scheme created in 2011.
+A signature scheme defines the parameters and algorithm used in the signing, verifying and key creation processes. ed25519 is an improvement over many of its predecessors.
+Is uses curve25519 which is significantly more performant than the secp256k1 curve, for example.
+Note that Secret Network's query permits are implemented using the secp256k1 scheme, which is a different curve that Bitcoin popularized, and has its pros and cons.

-## Exercise: adding entropy
+### Exercise: adding entropy

 The final function new_entropy gathers entropy from various sources and outputs a 256-bit number.
 Your task is to add additional entropy then return a [u8;32] array.